Documentation

 https://your-libris.example.com/v1/activity?limit=5

 The web UI uses cookie-based sessions for the same routes — REST endpoints accept either an API key or a logged-in session, with the key path checked first.
-Browsers get sessions, agents get keys, the underlying behavior is identical.
+Browsers get sessions, scripts get keys, the underlying behavior is identical.

 Conventions